Stiern Veterinary Hospital

 "Being able to effect a positive outcome in a challenging case has got to be one of the most rewarding aspects of my job," he says.
 "After all, keeping pets as healthy as possible is the main reason why I chose a career in veterinary medicine."

 In his free time, he enjoys outdoor activities such as cycling, fly-fishing, hiking, camping, snow-skiing and off-roading, as well as travel, concerts, photography, and local events.
-He has a smaller-than-average-sized hound dog named Ranger, who isn't very fond of cats – hence why he currently has none.
 He has two adult children, a son who is a firefighter and a daughter who is a horticulturalist.
+He also has three grandchildren and a rescue cat named Cinder.